Engineering

 Hydraulics and Pneumatics

-Launch into the specialised engineering area of fluid power.
+Launch into the specialised world of fluid power engineering.
 Investigate, maintain and design the hydraulics and pneumatics power circuits that channel mechanical energy. more...

 Industrial Electronics and Control Engineering

-Study automated machines when you study industrial electronics and control engineering.
-Take your in-demand skills in installation and fault-finding to a range of industries. more...
+Specialise in automated machines when you study industrial electronics and control engineering.
+Apply your in-demand skills in installation and fault-finding across a range of industries. more...

 Plastic and Rubber Manufacturing

-Discover the properties of polymers from natural to synthetic to thermosetting and consider sustainable technologies for tomorrow with specialist studies in plastic and rubber. more...
+Discover the properties of polymers, from natural to synthetic and thermosetting.
+Consider sustainable technologies for tomorrow with specialist studies in plastic and rubber. more...

 PMB40121-01